Panaxia

-Panaxia Pharmaceutical Industries Ltd. is a global company headquartered in Israel, that develops, manufactures and markets medical cannabis-based products in pharmaceutical quality.
+Panaxia Pharmaceutical Industries Ltd., or Panaxia Global, is a global company headquartered in Lod, Israel, that develops, manufactures and markets medical cannabis-based products in pharmaceutical quality.
 The company has commercial activity in Germany, France, Cyprus and Malta.
 Panaxia is the controlling shareholder of Panaxia Labs Israel Ltd., which is traded on the Tel-Aviv Stock Exchange.
-Panaxia is the first and only company in Israel to have been granted EU-GMP standard from an EU Health Authority, which is required for commercial production and export of medical cannabis and medical cannabis products to Europe.

-Panaxia was founded in 2010, as the cannabis division of Segal Pharma Group, which manufactures different pharmaceutical products that are marketed worldwide.
-Panaxia USA (a subsidiary of Panaxia Israel) manufactures medical cannabis-based products in North America intended for the treatment of various diseases.
+Panaxia USA (a subsidiary of Panaxia Global) manufactures medical cannabis-based products in North America.

-Panaxia employs over 150 people.
-Its manufacturing facility and offices are located in Lod, Israel.